murugapl/manage-vaccinations-in-schools-guidance/app/guide/sessions.md

 ## Adding programmes to a session

-You can select which vaccination programmes you are running at a session
+You can select which vaccination programmes you are running at a session.

 1. Go to **Sessions**.
 2. Find the session you would like to modify within the different tabs on the **Sessions** page.